makersacademy/airport_challenge/MYREADME.md

 10. Put planes that landed into the hangar
 11. Check a plane count after take off
 12. Allow for take off only the plane that is in the hangar
+13. Create method landing_at
+14. Create method taking_off_from